korykiai/core/README.md

-The primary task of the koryki.ai MCP-Server is to bridge the gap between simplified queries, easy to use by humans, and AI models and the formal languages for relational databases (SQL).
+The primary task of the koryki.ai MCP-Server is to bridge the gap between queries in **kql**-form and the formal languages for relational databases (SQL).

-Easy to use implies:
-- easy to read and write by humans and AI models, brief and clear, focus on essentials, use terms from the business domain, and skip details that humans have in mind or AI models already know from context or do not need to know.
-- easy to understand and validate by humans.

 For this purpose, koryki.ai introduces two query languages:
 * **kql**: korykiai query language aims to formulate queries in an easily understandable form.